CoAP: Echo, Request-Tag, and Token Processing

 message SHOULD include a new Echo option.

-the time when the Echo option value was generated.
+t0 is the time when the Echo option value was generated.
 An example

-message flow is shown in Figure 2.
+message flow over DTLS is shown Figure 1.

 Client Server